segmentstream-com/segmentstream-com.github.io/_docs/javascript-sdk/own-cdn.md

 </script>
 <!-- //SegmentStream snippet -->
 ```
->The SegmentStream snippet should be declared after the global variable `window.digitalData` and the jquery plugin.
+>The SegmentStream snippet should bedeclared after the global variable `window.digitalData` and the jquery plugin.

 2. Every 5 minutes, you need to check the md5 hash of the two files.
 If the files have changed - you need to download a new version of the file and update its local version.
 The latest version of the initialization script: